 Sunburns and Bug Bites: How to Soothe Summer Skin

 Ahhhh, summer.
-The much anticipated time of year when you can soak up the sun and enjoy the heat while relaxing poolside, hitting the beach, enjoying a backyard bbq or canoeing across a pristine lake.
+The time of year when you can soak up the sun and enjoy the heat.
+What do you do in the summertime?
+We love relaxing poolside, hitting the beach, enjoying a backyard bbq or canoeing across a pristine lake.

 Like every season, though, summer has its downsides.
 Sunburns and bug bites can really put a damper on the festivities.
 Sometimes there can even be serious consequences.

 The dark side of the sun